ThatXliner/Significant-files/PYTHON_STYLE.md

 Use `pass` for everything else (e.g. abstract methods, type stubs, etc).

 ### Comment/docstrings
-Use [NumPy-style docstrings](https://numpydoc.readthedocs.io/en/latest/format.html) unless you're documenting utility code or modules.
+Use [Google-style docstrings](https://google.github.io/styleguide/pyguide.html#381-docstrings) unless you're documenting utility code or modules.

 For utility code, try to keep the docstrings short (i.e. only describing what it does).